andigu/Contest-Programming/Resources/Notes/ds.md

 Disjoint Sets
 =============
-A disjoint-set data structure, also called a union–find data structure or merge–find set, is a data structure that keeps track of a set of elements partitioned into a number of disjoint (nonoverlapping) subsets.
+A disjoint-set data structure, also called a union–find data structure or merge–find set, is a data structure that keeps track of a set of elements partitioned into a number of disjoint (**non-overlapping**) subsets.
 It supports two
 operations:

 * Find: Determine which subset a particular element is in.
 Find typically returns an item from this set that serves as